ismaelc/ConcurWearablesHack/README.md

   1. **Get your Consumer Key**

  After logging in to http://concursolutions.com, go to Administration -> Register Partner Application -> Concur Partner Application (Modify).
-We need the consumer key so we can call the endpoint that would return the access token.
+We need the consumer key so we can call the endpoint that would return the access token. (**Note: Get your Concur login/password from Chris at the Concur booth or email him at chris.ismael@concur.com**)

   <img src='http://chrispogeek.files.wordpress.com/2014/01/untitled.png' width="600px" />

-  2.  **Call the endpoint to request an access token**
+  2.  **Call the access token request endpoint**

   Here's what the HTTP call looks like to request for an access token: